Tree dispute application

 What happens next

-Once your application and/or response is processed by QCAT, the progress of your matter will depend on your individual circumstances.
-You may receive a notice that QCAT has appointed a tree assessor to inspect the tree.
+Once QCAT processes your application or response, its progress will depend on the circumstances of the matter.
+For example, you may receive a notice that QCAT has appointed a tree assessor to inspect the tree.

 You may also receive a notice to attend a proceeding such as mediation, a directions hearing, a compulsory conference or a hearing.